ietf-ccamp-wg/ietf-ccamp-layer0-types-ext-RFC9093-bis/draft-ietf-ccamp-rfc9093-bis.md

 Each entry in the label-restriction list represents either the range of the available central wavelength values (in case of CWDM fixed-grid) or the range of the available nominal central frequencies values (in case of DWDM fixed or flexible grids): the grid-type attribute defines the type of grid for each entry of the list.

-In case of DWDM flexible grid, each entry in the label-restriction list represents also the range of the supported slow width values based on the following attributes, defined in {{?RFC7699}}:
+In case of DWDM flexible grid, each entry in the label-restriction list represents also the range of the supported slot width values based on the following attributes, defined in {{?RFC7699}}:

 * slot-width-granularity, which represents the minimum space between slot widths;